-International School of Riga, December 2017, Riga, Latvia The ISR Child Protection Policy was reviewed on March 16 2021
+International School of Riga, December 2017, Riga, Latvia The ISR Child Protection Policy was reviewed on August 01st 2024.
+The ISR Child Protection Policy will be reviewed in August 2024 at the latest.
+However this policy may be amended/reviewed as needed according to the needs.

-This document was created with the support of the Association of International schools in Africa.
+This document was created with the support of the Association of International Schools in Africa.